 The breakfast event to launch Busnes@LlandrilloMenai included a series of briefings on current challenges and opportunities for businesses in North Wales.

 Adam, a former Coleg Llandrillo student, gave his presentation on the pressing issue of pensions auto-enrolment.
-In it offered essential information on how to comply with new legal requirements for workplace pensions, and the significance of staging dates.
+In it he offered essential information on how to comply with new legal requirements for workplace pensions and the significance of staging dates.

 Busnes@LlandrilloMenai has been established to support employment and economic growth in the region.